BA in Law and MLS Internships

 Internships are a great way to build on the knowledge you have learned in the classroom with practical application in a professional setting.
 They allow you to gain valuable, real-world experience and improve your marketability in your chosen career field.
 There are also many networking opportunities and the chance to be mentored by working professionals who can provide advice and guidance.
 Internships build your resume and your professionalism and give you information about what you like (or don't like!) about potential job paths.

-Internship Information (for both BA in Law and MLS students)
+Internship Information (for BA in Law, MLS, and Legal Paraprofessional students)

 For general questions, contact Dr. Linus Kafka.